The Weekly Workplace

 Submit your episode idea.

-Take the EQ-i 2.0 (Emotional Intelligence) or ELI assessment.
+Take the EQ-i 2.0 (Emotional Intelligence) or Six Types of Working Genius assessment.

 mti@missouri.edu I 573.882.2860 I mti.missouri.edu